TmVukov/encoder/README.md

-# code-challenge

-Dependencies to install: react-router-dom v6
+Dependencies to install for client: react-router-dom v6